Logo Icon

 Answer: B

 Q3.
-Directions: In each of the following questions, choose the alternative which expresses the meaning of the idiom in bold.
+Directions: In each of the following questions, choose the alternative that expresses the idiom's meaning in bold.

 Get down to brass tacks